lbfm-rwth/gap-lesson/_episodes/06-attributes.md

-Since we already have a function `AvgOrdOfCollection` which does the calculation, the simplest example of turning it into an attribute could look like this:
+Since we already have a function `AvgOrdOfCollection` which does the calculation, the simplest example of turning it into an attribute looks like this:

 ~~~
 AverageOrder := NewAttribute("AverageOrder", IsCollection);